Welcome!

 Slow Cooker Chicken Stock from Scraps-The Unlikely Homeschool

-After 24 hours, your stock will be dark brown in color and will have been reduced to about half of its original constitution.
+After 24 hours, your stock will be brown in color and will have been reduced to about half of its original constitution.

 Slow Cooker Chicken Stock from Scraps-The Unlikely Homeschool